KipperinOne/streamer.bot_event_code/README.md

 - Schedule JSON: `C:\StreamerBot\speedrun_schedule.json`
 - WR/PB CSV: `C:\StreamerBot\speedrun_wr.csv`

-Optional global variables:
+Global variables you need:
+- Schedule is on horaro:
   - `horaro_schedule_json_path`: override the schedule JSON path.
   - `horaro_schedule_api_url`: Horaro API URL used by `speedrun_horaro_fetch`, for example `https://horaro.net/-/api/v1/schedules/0911pcbeeb1ep27a69` for the old AGDQ 2026 German restream test schedule.

+- Schedule is on oengus
+  - `oengus_marathon_id`: Oengus API URL used by `speedrun_oengus_fetch`, the URL is build like this: `https://oengus.io/marathon/{marathonId}/schedule/{scheduleSlug}` you only need to input the marathonID NOT the whole URL
+  - `oengus_schedule_id`: Oengus API URL used by `speedrun_oengus_fetch`, the URL is build like this: `https://oengus.io/marathon/{marathonId}/schedule/{scheduleSlug}` you only need to input the scheduleSlug NOT the whole URL

+Optional global variables:
 - `horaro_schedule_timeout_ms`: Horaro request timeout for the fetch action.
 Defaults to `8000`.
 - `horaro_schedule_user_agent`: custom Horaro User-Agent.
 Defaults to `streamerbot-horaro-schedule/1.0`.
 - `speedrun_wr_csv_path`: override the CSV path.